 Enjoy three miles of white sandy beach and the warm water of Batchwana Bay on Lake Superior.

-Stop at the Voyageurs Lodge and Cookhouse across from Batchwana Bay for some of their world famous fritters or try their hearty portions of the fish fry special.
-If you see Frank O’Connor, the friendly owner of the lodge, he is happy to share stories of the voyageurs.
+Stop at the Voyageurs Lodge and Cookhouse across from Batchwana Bay for some of their world-famous fritters or try their hearty portions of the fish fry special.
+If you see Frank O’Connor, the friendly lodge owner, he is happy to share stories of the voyageurs.

 Beautiful Batchwana Bay on Lake Superior.
 Photo: Wendy Nordvik-Carr©